 What comes to mind when you hear “Universal Based Income (UBI)?”

-For example, Canada tested a basic income guarantee between 1974 and 1979 to help low-income pregnant women by simply giving them an allowance of $64 USD per month, known as the Healthy Baby Prenatal Benefit.
+For example, Canada tested a basic income guarantee between 1974 and 1979 to help low-income pregnant women.
+Each woman received an allowance of $64 USD per month, known as the Healthy Baby Prenatal Benefit.
 Doesn’t sound like much, right?
-Well, that small monthly allowance helped alleviate some of the financial burdens by allowing those women to have a little extra financial wiggle room to be able to provide their newborns with the appropriate transportation to and from doctor offices and other newborn needs.
-Eventually, the studies showed that the children born into both the low-income and high-income families were offered in essence, a fair chance at life.
+Well, that small monthly allowance helped alleviate some of the financial burdens.
+Women had a little extra financial wiggle room to be able to provide their newborns with transportation to and from doctor offices and other newborn needs.
+Eventually, the studies showed that the children born into any family received, in essence, a fair chance at life.

 How does this tie into the hope for some financial freedom for New Jersey residents?

 Currently, Newark, New Jersey Mayor, Ras Baraka, believes that “… studies have shown that families have a crisis of $400 a month may experience a setback that may be difficult, even impossible to recover from.”
 Therefore, he recently decided to create the program study to test UBI locally.